scaars10/scaars10.github.io/posts/pecan-raft.md

 ---

-*Written five years after a 6-month internship where I learned that distributed systems are 10% algorithm and 90% "wait, why did it deadlock again?"
+*This blog was written five years after  I learned that distributed systems are 10% algorithm and 90% "wait, why did it deadlock again?"
 The code hasn't changed since then, but my understanding certainly has.*